icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [NodeBB](https://nodebb.org/) - Node.js based forum software built for the modern web. ([Source Code](https://github.com/NodeBB/NodeBB)) `GPL-3.0` `Nodejs`
 - [Orange Forum](http://www.goodoldweb.com/) - Orange Forum is an easy to deploy forum that has minimal dependencies and uses very little javascript. ([Source Code](https://github.com/s-gv/orangeforum)) `BSD-3-Clause` `Go`
 - [OSSN](https://www.opensource-socialnetwork.org/) - Open Source Social Network (OSSN) is a social networking software written in PHP.
 It allows you to make a social networking website and helps your members build social relationships, with people who share similar professional or personal interests. ([Source Code](https://github.com/opensource-socialnetwork/opensource-socialnetwork)) `GPL-2.0` `PHP`
-- [Oxwall](http://www.oxwall.org/) - Oxwall is used for a wide range of projects starting from family sites and custom social networks to collaboration tools and enterprise community solutions. ([Source Code](https://bitbucket.org/oxwall/public)) `CPAL-1.0` `PHP`
 - [Patchwork](https://github.com/ssbc/patchwork) - Decentralized messaging and sharing app built on top of Secure Scuttlebutt (SSB). `AGPL-3.0-only` `NodeJS`
 - [phpBB](https://www.phpbb.com/) - Flat-forum bulletin board software solution that can be used to stay in touch with a group of people or can power your entire website. ([Source Code](https://github.com/phpbb/phpbb)) `GPL-2.0` `PHP`
 - [PixelFed](https://pixelfed.social) - Pixelfed is an open-source, federated platform alternate to Instagram. ([Source Code](http://github.com/pixelfed/pixelfed)) `AGPL-3.0` `PHP\HTML\Vue`